 by Pete Lindsay

-Event: St Andrews is a free listing website covering events in St Andrews, holding a rolling year’s information.
-Using community resources – that is keeping an eye on notice boards, posters, advertisements, etc, around town, and other web sites – as well as directly submitted information, it is the most comprehensive website for what is going on in St Andrews.
+Event: St Andrews was a free listing website covering events in St Andrews, holding a rolling year’s information.
+Using community resources – that is keeping an eye on notice boards, posters, advertisements, etc, around town, and other web sites – as well as directly submitted information, it was the most comprehensive website for what is going on in St Andrews.

 Events listed cover a wide range: from fundraising coffee mornings to university open lectures, charity runs to art exhibitions, music from sacred to profane.

 To be listed, events should be open to the public and within, or very close to, St Andrews.
 The rule-of-thumb for “very close” is whether I’m prepared to bicycle to the out-of-town venue from the town centre.

 Listing is free – it could hardly be anything else given the sources, but people do ask sometimes.